pepa65/qft/README.md

 rustup target add x86_64-unknown-linux-musl cargo build --release
 ```
-Or after having installed `zig`:
-`cargo zigbuild --release`

 ### Dynamic build with cargo
 `cargo install --git https://github.com/pepa65/qft`

 ## Usage
 ### Sending / Receiving
-* On the sending machine, enter `qft S FILE TAG` where FILE is a filename being sent,
+* On the sending machine, enter `qft s FILE TAG` where FILE is a filename being sent,
   and TAG can be freely chosen, but must be the same on both sides.
-* On the receiving machine, enter `qft R FILE TAG` where FILE can be a different name
+* On the receiving machine, enter `qft r FILE TAG` where FILE can be a different name
   that the data will be saved to, but TAG must be the same.
 * Both machines should start transferring after a short while.
 If they don't, try again.